eandis/SDOJ-Recomp/README.md

 ### Other issues
 - The render patch sometimes introduces graphical artificats
 - The frame delievery is pretty bad right now, the game does not look very smooth unless you run it through Special K.
+- Audio fadeout issues if not using Special K

 # Building